hullingerjeff4/Data_projects_TripleTen/Project_1/readme.md

 ### Method of statements

 1. Went Over all of the information and data.
-2. Analyze what info would work better for each different genre.
+2. Analyzed what info would work better for each different genre.
 3.  copy and pasted the correct graphs with the correct info.

 ### Images